Finding the right easy songs to begin your journey to bass mastery is absolutely crucial.

 Click Here for tab for Come As You Are by Nirvana

-Nirvana set the world on fire as their raw, unpolished style ushered in the grunge era coming off of the back of the spandex and glitter-laden style of 80’s glam rock.
-This song carried a great energy with a hint of melancholy behind it as the contradictory lyrics sum up the difference between who we really are and how society expects us to act.
+Nirvana set the world on fire as their raw, unpolished style ushered in the grunge era in the immediate aftermath of the spandex- and glitter-laden style of ’80s glam rock.
+This song carries great energy with a hint of melancholy behind it, as the contradictory lyrics sum up the difference between who we really are and how society expects us to act.

-Musically the song follows suit, making use of passing tones (notes from outside of the song scale which helps lead you back into a scale note) which adds to the dreary feel of the song.
-Try to really listen as you play the 7-6-5 on your A string and how much that adds to the mood of the song.
+Musically, the song follows suit, making use of passing tones (notes from outside of the song scale which help lead you back into a scale note), which adds to the dreary feel of the song.
+Try to really listen as you play the 7-6-5 on your A string for how much that adds to the mood of the song.

 Smells Like Teen Spirit by Nirvana

 Click Here for tab for Smells Like Teen Spirit by Nirvana

 Nirvana’s biggest single from their Nevermind album, which charted high worldwide, has been called one of the Best Songs of All Time, with accumulated sales of roughly 6 million copies of this song alone and the official music video sitting at a ludicrous 1.7 billion views on YouTube.

 The song has an aggressive main riff, and the chorus is very high energy, so it’s a great opportunity for beginners to just rock out.
 There’s nothing technical about the song and it has lots of repeating sections.
 So feel free to (after making sure no one else is looking) jump around your bedroom as you jam!